klok0693/demo/README.md

 The [testing strategy](documentation/testing_strategy.md) intentionally mixes multiple test types, each targeting a different level of the system:
 - **Unit tests** — model logic, geometry, and pure computation
 - **Integration tests** — interaction between components
-- **Functional tests** — GUI behavior and user interactions, using TestFX
-  (with Monocle for headless execution), running the entire instance of an application
+- **Functional tests** — GUI behavior and user interactions, using *TestFX and Monocle* for JavaFX, and *AssertJ and Cacio* for Swing, running the entire instance of an application in headless mode

 ---